develhope/Web_Dev-e-SEO_Specialist/README.md

   - [ ] `<meta name="site-robots" value="index, follow">`
   - [ ] `<meta name="robots" content="index, follow">`

+- What's a crawler?
+  - [ ] It's a set of rules to optimize a website for search engines
+  - [ ] It's a framework to build websites
+  - [ ] It's a set of rules to optimize a website for accessibility
+  - [ ] It's a set of rules to optimize a website for speed

+- What's a sitemap?
+  - [ ] It's a file that contains all the links of a website
+  - [ ] It's a file to define the robots
+  - [ ] It's a file to speed up the website
+  - [ ] It's a file to define the language of the website

+- What's the robot.txt file?
+  - [ ] It's a file to let search engines know which pages to index
+  - [ ] It's a file to set up the DNS of the website
+  - [ ] It's a file to create a sitemap
+  - [ ] It's a file to increase the indexation of the website

 ## Multiple Questions on Tailwind

 - What is Tailwind?